Teriks/pake/docs/index.rst

 Running pake scripts in pake
 ----------------------------

-Pake is able to run itself through the use of target.run_script or even pake.submake.run_script.  target.run_script is preferred because it handles writing synchronized program output to the targets output queue when multiple jobs ar running.
+Pake is able to run itself through the use of :py:meth:`pake.make.Target.run_script` or even :py:meth:`pake.submake.run_script`.  :py:meth:`pake.make.Target.run_script` is preferred because it handles writing synchronized program output to the targets output queue when multiple jobs ar running.

 .. code-block:: python